Last updated on August 2nd, 2022 at 12:01 pm

 - Have you tried to avoid large images which are slow to load or used a website such as Compressor.io to compress them?

 - Do you have a memorable URL (web address)?

-- Have you checked that you have meaningful page titles for each page? (the title is what appears at the top of your web browser)
+- Have you used your keywords in your page titles for each page? (the title is what appears at the top of your web browser)

 - Have you reviewed the navigation structure of your website and checked for any stray webpages that are hard to navigate to?

 - Keywords are the words that searchers use to find your website.
 Do you need to research new keywords?

 I hope you found this article useful.
 Walker Websites is based in Highams Park, East London.
 Why not get in touch to see how we can help with your SEO needs?
 Call now – 0777 169 1194.

 Introduction Do you have a Google My Business profile?
 Claiming and optimising your Google Business…